 - You have received a tax invoice from your supplier

-You BAS statement is a form that will be sent to you by the ATO, in which you will have to state how much GST you have collected and how much you have paid.
-You will need to use this form to claim back your GST credits and to work out how much GST you’ll need to pass on to the ATO, as well as other obligations such as Pay-As-You-Go (PAYG), Fringe Benefits Tax (FBT), Luxury Car Tax (LCT), Wine Equalisation Tax (WET) and claim your fuel tax credits.
+The ATO will send you your BAS forms.
+Your obligation is to state how much GST you have collected and how much you have paid.
+You will need to use this form to claim back your GST credits and to work out how much GST you’ll need to pass on to the ATO.
+You’ll also use your BAS to cover other obligations such as Pay-As-You-Go (PAYG), Fringe Benefits Tax (FBT), Luxury Car Tax (LCT), Wine Equalisation Tax (WET), and claiming your fuel tax credits.

 The due dates for each quarter are as follows: